OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.4/office-item.md

 ####  bcc :[Recipients](Recipients.md)

-Gets an object that provides methods to get or update the recipients on the Bcc (blind carbon copy) line of a message.
+Gets an object that provides methods to get or update the Bcc (blind carbon copy) line of a message.
 Compose mode only.

 ##### Type: